Nick-Schiltz/Security-Audit-Project/README.md

-# Security-Audit-Project-
+# Security-Audit-Project
-A security audit of a fictional company used as an exercise
+A security audit of a fictional company used as an exercise.